True Grandeur: Plot

-Eventually, Conrad has had enough and makes it his mission to find her.
-He doubles back on every place they visited on that magical night they had together, where the rumors around Gracie's personage become more and more mysterious.
-When he's just about given up all hope, he comes across the card of Benjamin Trask, the actor he met at Gracie's party all those night ago.
+Eventually, Conrad has enough and makes it his mission to find her.
+He doubles back on every place they visited on that night they had together, where the rumors around Gracie's personage become more and more mysterious.
+When he's almost given up all hope, he comes across the card of Benjamin Trask, the actor he met at Gracie's party all those nights ago.
 He calls him and they agree to meet.
 Conrad visits the Château Marmont where Benjamin is staying.
 In the lobby, Benjamin drinks heavily and spills more secrets about Gracie, including the fact that they used to be together for a short time back in the day, and that she played him.
-He also warns Conrad to be weary of Gracie's business partner, Maxwell Price, and that he cannot be trusted.
+He also warns Conrad to be wary of Gracie's business partner, Maxwell Price, and that he cannot be trusted.

-When the meeting is over, and Conrad is still no closer to finding Gracie, Conrad slips further and further into depression and melancholy.
-He goes on an alcoholic spree down into Hollywood, where he struck with disturbing and horrific visions.
+When the meeting is over, and Conrad is still no closer to finding Gracie, he slips further into depression and melancholy.
+He goes on a drinking spree down into Hollywood, where he is struck with disturbing and horrific visions.
 He passes out on the Boulevard, then wakes up in his bed the next morning without knowing how he got there.
-He is no longer able to write or work, and makes a resolution to end it all by throwing himself off an overpass onto the 101 freeway.
+He can no longer to write or work, and resolves to commit suicide by throwing himself off an overpass onto the freeway.

-On his way to execute his final deed, Conrad runs into Evie Clark — the model he met at Gracie's — sitting outside a café.
+On his way to go through with it, Conrad runs into Evie Clark — the model he met at Gracie's — sitting outside a café.
 Without Gracie around, Evie is actually very pleasant, and the two of them talk and begin a relationship.
-Soon after they begin seeing each other frequently, but neither of them mentions Gracie.
-After a while Conrad can't help himself and asks about her, and the two have a vicious fight.
+They begin seeing each frequently, but neither of them mentions Gracie.
+Eventually Conrad can't help himself and asks about her, and the two have a vicious fight.
 Evie spills more dark secrets about Gracie, and Conrad says things that he can't take back, ultimately ending their relationship.

-Evie leaves and Conrad spends the next two weeks holed up in his apartment, drinking heavily.
-Eventually he comes out and takes a walk down into Hollywood in a dream state, where he reflects upon his life.
-More time passes, the summer roles around, and Conrad begins to write again as he finally begins to move on.
+Conrad spends the next two weeks holed up in his apartment, drinking heavily.
+Eventually he takes a walk down into Hollywood in a dream state, where he reflects upon his life.
+More time passes, the summer rolls around, and Conrad begins to write again as he finally begins to move on.
 Then, one day out of the blue, he gets a call from Maxwell Price.
 He says that they are in the area and that they are coming to pick Conrad up for a day by the pool.
 Against his better judgment, Conrad can't resist the chance to see Gracie and to find out what happened to her.
-Within a matter of minutes they are in Maxwell's car on the way the pool.
-Conrad can't stop staring at Gracie, but she avoids his gaze.
+Within a matter of minutes they are in Maxwell's car on the way to the pool.
+Gracie avoids him on the way there.